Perrishnikov/Salsify-Pipeify-v2/readme.md

 [x] filename on duplicate failure

 [] Check PLM1 Pipeify to see how this will affect it.
+    * Column Names will be different...
+Import
-    Export the PLM1 fields as above, rename columns Use the JS feature to parse the pipes.
+    * Export Column Names the PLM1 fields as above, rename columns Use the JS feature to parse the pipes.
     Use Pipeify to validate PLM1 as it will do NIO.

-[] Yes - should allow for export to PLM1 and original [] popover help for headers (allowed or disallowed values) [] ?
+[] Yes - should allow for export to PLM1 and original

+[] popover help for headers (allowed or disallowed values) [] ?
 Create helper symbols to copy and paste